Photos: The Stunning Pedro Tea Estate in Nuwara Eliya

 The Tea Pickers.
 They start their daily routine at 9:00 in the morning.
 I think this is the best time to go while the sun is still bearable.
 You can take a picture with them, too, in exchange for some rupees.

 Where to stay.
-Book at the for a the stunning view of the plantation from your room.
+Book at the House of Leisure for a the stunning view of the plantation from your room.

 It is, of course, possible to go around the country using public transport.
 But, you’ve got to be adventurous and can stand on the heat.
 And be patient, too.
 Trains are slow and most of the roads are winding and narrow, especially when you’re going to the Hill Country.
 If you have limited time in the country and want to see / experience more, say, 8-10 days, going a tour is more practical.
 You don’t have to plan for transports and hotel accommodation.
 Intrepid Travel offers various options for every kind of traveler.